 $(Pipeline.Workspace).
 This is the default and recommended path for all types of artifacts.

 File matching patterns for the Download Build Artifacts task are expected to start with (or match) the artifact name, regardless if a specific artifact was specified or not.
 In the Download Pipeline Artifact task, patterns should not include the artifact name when an artifact name has already been specified.
 For more information, see single artifact selection.

-- What are build artifacts?
+Q: What are build artifacts?

-Build artifacts are the files generated by your build.
+A: Build artifacts are the files generated by your build.
 See Build Artifacts to learn more about how to publish and consume your build artifacts.